TeamHaxGD/GDDocs/endpoints/downloadGJLevel22.md

 #### Download a level + other infos by its ID.
 |Value|Description|
 |-|-|
-Parameters | This endpoint can use: `gameVersion, binaryVersion, gdw, gjp, udid, uuid` which are explaint on the [CP docummentation](/endpoints/common_parameters.md) levelID | The ID of the level you want to download. inc | Unknown, set to 1. extras | Unknown, set to 0.
+Parameters | This endpoint can use: `gameVersion, binaryVersion, gdw, gjp, udid, uuid` which are explained on the [CommonProperties docummentation](/endpoints/common_parameters.md) levelID | The ID of the level you want to download. inc | Unknown, set to 1. extras | Unknown, set to 0.